mklamya02/RecSys_Implementation/README.md

-# 🎬 AI-Driven Recommender Systems on MovieLens Dataset
+# 🎬 Implementation of Recommender Models on MovieLens Dataset

 ## 📝 Description
 This repository contains a collection of Jupyter notebooks implementing and comparing different recommender system architectures using the **MovieLens ML-Latest-Small dataset**.
-The goal is to cover a wide range of approaches—from classical methods to modern AI-driven techniques including deep learning and graph neural networks—to analyze their performance and limitations.
+The goal is to cover a wide range of approaches from classical methods to modern AI-driven techniques including deep learning and graph neural networks to analyze their performance and limitations.

 ---